YilinJiang7/mit1.125/pset1/README.md

   build/               data.json + basemap.png        (step 4)
 ```

-Both HTML pages are fully self-contained: no CDN, no external fonts, no API calls at
+`index.html` is fully self-contained: no CDN, no external fonts, no API calls at run
-run time.
-They work from a web host, from GitHub Pages, or straight off a USB stick.
+time.
+It works from a web host, from GitHub Pages, or straight off a USB stick.

 ---